Haannbboo/JAQK/README.md

 # Welcome to JAQK financial data module

 > A light and useful toolkit developed for financial report getter and basic analysis and calculations.

-> It starts with an assignment, proceeds with deadlines, and grows with passions. - Hanbo Guo

 _Author: Hanbo Guo_